rogerta/secrets-for-android/ProjectHome.md

   1. press **MENU**, and tap "Import"

 _**Secrets**_ knows how to look for the _**OI Safe**_ exported database and imports it automatically.

-If there are other applications from which you would like to import, please open an [Issue](http://code.google.com/p/secrets-for-android/issues/list).